aristanetworks/aclabs/labs/techlib-vxlan-domain-d/README.md

 ssh admin@<a-lab-device-hostname>
 ```

 To check connectivity, ssh to any host and use `pingcheck dualstack_vrf_prod` or `pingcheck dualstack_vrf_dev` to start fping to the lab hosts.
+You have to wait a few minutes after the lab start for ping to be successful.

 Enjoy the lab!